 Skip to main content

-Slides is a vertical workbench for slide creation.
-Switch the workbench mode and send a request, and the right side of the window turns into a slide-specific HTML canvas.
+Slides is a vertical workspace for slide creation.
+Switch the workspace mode and send a request, and the right side of the window turns into a slide-specific HTML canvas.

 Workspace